-(continued from other side) Category Description Score Range SCORE (Reviewer) COMMENTS (Reviewer) (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency positively affected by the project.
-Salmonid Habitat Quality positively affected by the project.
-0 to 4 Increase in stream length, estuary or off-channel area after project Colmonid Hobitat Overtity completion.
-Salmonid Habitat Quantity Range of salmon life history stages addressed and positively affected by 0 to 4 Salmonid Life Histories the project (e.g. spawning, rearing, migration).
-0 to 4 aa . .
-Number of colors will an axion positively offered Salmonid Species Diversity (current) Number of salmonid species positively affected.
-0 to 4 (current) 0104 Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? vegetation and/or restoration be addressed?
-0 to 4 .
-Anthropogenic or geomorphic- sediment issues and/or their restoration Sediment Control positively affected by the project.
-0 to 4 Olimate adoptation in formally incompared into anciont boundity Climate Adaptation Climate adaptation is formally incorporated into project benefits and addressed in the proposal description.
-0 to 4 • Improvement or maintenance of connectivity to functional or high quality habitat.
-Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) ooore range (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team?
-0.15.4 project sponsor.
-0 to 4 Likelihood of satisfying the How does this project address the funding requirements of the granting granting agency. agency?
-0 to 4 Are projected expenses realistic relative to documented costs and are Accuracy and completeness of they adequate? budget.
-0 to 4 llenonou fou immodiata Are there timing issues for this projects success that make it more Urgency for immediate implementation. important to move forward now?
-0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support by economic sectors, community awareness and adequate buy in?
-0 to 4 Local Community Support 0 10 4
+(continued from other side) Category Description Score Range SCORE (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency Salmanid Habitat Ovality positively affected by the project .
+Salmonid Habitat Quality 0 to 4 Increase in stream length, estuary or off-channel area after project Salmonid Habitat Quantity completion.
+0 to 4 Range of salmon life history stages addressed and positively affected by 0104 Salmonid Life Histories the project (e.g. spawning, rearing, migration).
+0 to 4 Salmonid Species Diversity (current) Number of salmonid species positively affected.
+0 to 4 Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed?
+040.4 vegetation 0 to 4 Authorities and a second big and in a second Sediment Control Anthropogenic or geomorphic- sediment issues and/or their restoration positively affected by the project.
+0 to 4 Climate adaptation is formally incorporated into project benefits and Climate Adaptation addressed in the proposal description.
+0 to 4 Improvement or maintenance of connectivity to functional or high quality habitat.
+Salmonid habitat connectivity 0 to 4 0 SCORE (score applicant based on track record and documented resources) Score Range (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate project sponsor.
+How complete and balanced is the project team?
+0 to 4 Likelihood of satisfying the granting agency.
+How does this project address the funding requirements of the granting agency?
+0 to 4 g Accuracy and completeness of budget.
+Are projected expenses realistic relative to documented costs and are they adequate?
+0 to 4 And the section is seen for this party is Urgency for immediate implementation.
+Are there timing issues for this projects success that make it more important to move forward now?
+0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Local Community Support Is there endorsement (e.g support letters) of affected landowners, support by economic sectors, community awareness and adequate buy in?
+0 to 4 · · · TOTAL:

-1.2.1 Descriptions of Prioritization Categories:
+1.4.1 Descriptions of Grant Round Prioritization Categories: